The woman named Sonea.

 “Right,” Evanor replied.
 “The real work.”

-The long silent walk next to a fanatical creature of legend made Lady Evanor Stots a bit nostalgic for the simpler days.
+The long silent walk next to Zenji made Lady Evanor Stots a bit nostalgic for the simpler days.
 She had known much about struggles in her life.
-She had been born the same year the Second War began, her family lost to Orcish raiders.
-Her ability to use magic led to her acceptance within the Kirin Tor, and there she was taken in under the tutelage of a woman in her thirties named Lady Sonea Everhart.
-With Sonea as her teacher, her skill flourished, and she lived a happy life, moving between Dalaran and New Stormwind.
+She had been born the same year the Yunai invaded for the second time, her family lost to their raiders.
+Her ability to use magic led to her acceptance within Uidira, and there she was taken in under the tutelage of a woman in her thirties named Lady Sonea Everhart.
+With Sonea as her teacher, her skills flourished, and she lived a happy life, moving between Udiria and Stonehaven.

 Yes.
 She had lived a complicated life.